kr-colab/disperseNN2/docs/source/usage.rst

 Command line arguments are passed to ``SLiM`` using the ``-d`` flag followed by the variable name as it appears in the recipe file.

-- ``SEED`` - a random seed to reproduce the simulation results.
+- ``SEED``: a random seed to reproduce the simulation results.
-- ``sigma`` - the dispersal parameter.
+- ``sigma``: the dispersal parameter.
-- ``K`` - carrying capacity.
+- ``K``: carrying capacity.
 Note: the carrying capacity in this model, K, corresponds roughly to density, but the actual density will vary depending on the model, and will fluctuate a bit over time.
-- ``r`` -  per base per genertation recombination rate.
+- ``r``:  per base per genertation recombination rate.
-- ``W`` - the height and width of the geographic spatial boundaries.
+- ``W``: the height and width of the geographic spatial boundaries.
-- ``G`` - total size of the simulated genome.
+- ``G``: total size of the simulated genome.
-- ``maxgens`` - number of generations to run simulation.
+- ``maxgens``: number of generations to run simulation.
-- ``OUTNAME`` - prefix to name output files.
+- ``OUTNAME``: prefix to name output files.

 .. note::

-   Here, we ran only 1,000 spatial generations; this strategy should be used with caution because this can affect how the output is interpreted.
+   The above example used only 1,000 spatial generations; this strategy should be used with caution because this can affect how the output is interpreted.
 In addition, isolation-by-distance is usually weaker with fewer spatial generations which reduces signal for dispersal rate.
-In the ``disperseNN2`` analysis we ran 100,000 generations spatial.
+In the ``disperseNN2`` paper we ran 100,000 generations spatial.

 After running ``SLiM`` for a fixed number of generations, the simulation is still not complete, as many trees will likely not have coalesced still.
 Next you will need to finish, or "recapitate", the tree sequences.
 We recommend recapitating at this early stage, before training, as training can be prohibitively slow if you recapitate on-the-fly.
 The below code snippet in python can be used to recapitate a tree sequence: